GandhiNN/gandhinn.github.io/_posts/2021-03-28-simple-cicd-pipeline-in-aws-trigger-jar-build-on-codecommit-events.md

 excerpt: "This post is a summary of how I built a simple and automated JAR package build using AWS services..."
 ---
 ### Overview
-This post is a summay of how I built a simple and automated JAR package build using AWS services.
+This post is a summary of how I built a simple and automated JAR package build using AWS services.

 AWS services used are: